 Statuses and purchase order workflow

 You can create as many purchase statuses as you need in order to fit your own purchase processes.
-For example you may want a status for "sent to supplier" or "back order" or "on hold with supplier".
+For example you may want a status for "sent to vendor", "back order" or "on hold with vendor".

 The close integration between purchases and inventory means you can easily add stock tracked products to purchase orders.
 If you have kept a record of it, you can place orders using the supplier SKU and price.